Suspicious Address Blocking System for DeFi and CEX

 async updateFromSanctionsList(): Promise<void> {

-// OFAC SDN list (updates several times per week)
+// OFAC SDN list (updates several times a week)

 const ofacAddresses = await fetchOFACCryptoAddresses();